 Acting on a whim, doing whatever you feel like doing at the moment is lack of freedom of choice, because this means acting in response to subconscious programming, and in reaction to external situations.
 It means that other people’s thoughts, words and actions move you to action, not your own judgment and common sense.

 The self discipline I am talking about is not a state of being cold, harsh, limited and conservative.
 It has nothing to do with self undoing, senseless suppression, bottling up feelings, being narrow-minded or lacking of freedom.

 Self-discipline a process, in which your higher nature decides what to do and how to act.
 It is a power which everyone can develop to a greater or lesser degree.

 Whom do you discipline?

-You require some degree of this ability if you desire success in any area of life.
-It helps you get focused on what you are doing and grants you persistence, stickiness and the ability to go on with what you are doing, whether you are learning a foreign language, studying for a degree, working on achieving a goal, learning to swim, ride a bicycle or meditate, engaging in bodybuilding or doing anything else that requires dedication, action and time.
+You require a certain degree of self-discipline, if you desire success in any area of life.
+This ability would help you get focused on what you are doing, and grant you persistence, stickiness and the ability to go on with whatever you are doing.
+It can help you with learning a foreign language, studying for a degree, working on achieving a goal, learning to swim, or learning to meditate.

 I hope this short article clarified some of the misconceptions about self-discipline.